 I would affirm the convictions in Miranda v.
 Arizona, No. 759; Vignera v.
 New York, No. 760; and Westover v.
 United States, No. 761.
 In each of those cases I find from the circumstances no warrant for reversal.
 In California v.
-Stewart, No. 584, I would dismiss the writ of certiorari for want of a final judgment, 28 U. S. C. § 1257 (3) (1964); but if the merits are to be reached I would affirm on the ground that the State failed to fulfill its burden, in the absence of a showing that appropriate warnings were given, of proving a waiver or a totality of circumstances showing voluntariness.
-Should there be a retrial, I would leave the State free to attempt to prove these elements.
+Stewart, No. 584, I would dismiss the writ of certiorari for want of a final judgment, 28 U. S. C. § 1257 (3) (1964), but if the merits are to be reached

+I would affirm on the ground that the State failed to fulfill its burden, in the absence of a showing that appropriate warnings were given, of proving a waiver or a totality of circumstances from which voluntariness is fairly shown.
+I would leave the State free on retrial to prove, if it can, these elements.